An-Error94/Handy-Scripts/@document-polyfill/Instruction.md

 ## General idea of how this polyfill works

 The @document rule is only supported in Firefox (situation for the day 29 Aug 2019 - see  [content and date of the last update of the JSON file containing compatibility data for the @document rule](https://github.com/mdn/browser-compat-data/blob/master/css/at-rules/document.json)), while the [attribute selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) is widely supported.
 You can use attribute selectors on attributes created by the script.

 We use a [Descendant combinator (space)](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator) to indicate that the item you are looking for is contained in an "html" element with the appropriate attribute values, i.e. it is simply on the page that has the desired address or is on the desired domain.

-Now you can use the right selector of any level of complexity, referring to a particular page element, e.g. each visited link ("a:visited" selector).
+Now you can use the right selector of any level of complexity, referring to a particular page element, e.g. each visited link (`a:visited` selector).

 ## Replacing the `url()` function